-Strathcona County has retained ISL Engineering and Land Services to conduct a Functional Planning Study (FPS) for Range Roads 231 and 232.
-An FPS looks at the long-term needs of the roads including the number of lanes, intersection controls, trail requirements, and drainage requirements.
+Strathcona County conducted a Functional Planning Study (FPS) for Range Roads 231 and 232.
+A FPS looks at the long-term needs of the roads including the number of lanes, intersection controls, trail, and drainage requirements.

 Phase 1 – Background Review (Spring/Summer 2018)

 February-March 2018: Property owners in the immediate study area were engaged through door-to-door meetings, kitchen table meetings and an online survey.

 May 2018: Residents were invited to an open house to learn about the project, its purpose and timeline; and to provide input to inform the County’s understanding of the study area.
 Comments from residents were also accepted until June 1, 2018.

 - Open house #1 display boards (14.8 MB)